sarimabbas/intrepid/README.md

 ### Bookmarks

 Paste in a URL from anywhere and click the Bookmark button in the toolbar.
 You will see a detailed preview of the link.

+### KaTeX

+Write a plain-text math expression and click the KaTeX button in the toolbar.
+The math will be rendered.
+Interactive editing is planned.

 ## Reading list